invites you to join us for the first of our specially curated documentary screenings for 2018

 We open with SHOVANA and you are invited!
 The film will be followed by a discussion with the director.

 Venue: Gulmohar Hall, India Habitat Centre, Lodi Road, New Delhi

-(naerest metros JLN Stadium, Jor Bagh, Khan market)
+(nearest metros: JLN stadium, Jor Bagh, Khan Market)

 About the film club: Kriti Film Club is an educational initiative of a not-for-profit organisation 'Kriti team'.
 It screens and shares documentary films on development, environment and socially relevant issues, in an effort to influence mindsets and behaviour towards an equitous, just and peaceful world.
 It also curates issue based film festivals and organises neighbourhood, school, college or institutional film shows.
 The Kriti Film Club has been screening regularly and independently since 2000.